HoseaCalvin/worlduniversity/README.md

 ## 🎯 Objective

-There are notable content creators who give street quizzes about geography to strangers.
-Unfortunately, most of those who get asked struggle to answer them due to lack of global awareness.
-Therefore, I need to an engaging and unique way, to promote geography via an accessible platform.
+With the recent trend of random geography street quiz, I am deeply passionate to promote geography and the splendor of each nation in an accessible and interactive way.

-Hence, I developed WorldUniversity to encourage students, adventurers, geography enthusiasts, and others alike, to explore various countries and territories around the world.
+Hence, I developed a website named "WorldUniversity" where students, adventurers, geography enthusiasts, and like-minded individuals can explore and learn about each nation.

-Who knows if you could win some money from simply answering one question right?
+WorldUniversity highlights vital aspects of a country like the national flag, the location, and more that definitely spark curiosity and keep learners engaged.

 ## 💻 Tech Stack